Beinecke Rare Book and Manuscript Library

 Ownership & Copyright

-The Olivia Rossetti Agresti Papers are the physical property of the Beinecke Rare Book and Manuscript Library, Yale University.
+The James Kirkup Papers is the physical property of the Beinecke Rare Book and Manuscript Library, Yale University.
 Literary rights, including copyright, belong to the authors or their legal heirs and assigns.
 For further information, consult the appropriate curator.

 Description of the Papers